 What kinds of first foods to offer baby during the first week?

-The key to offering foods during the beginning of baby led weaning is to offer foods baby can grasp, is soft enough to smash between 2 fingers, but doesn’t fall apart when grasping.
+The key to offering foods during the beginning of baby led weaning is to offer pieces of food baby can grasp (strengthen their prince grasp), is soft enough to smash between 2 fingers, but doesn’t fall apart when grasping.

 It can be a little tricky at first when trying to prepare the perfect texture of foods, but below are some AMAZING food selections to try out: